 This is one of the two great lies of our time — the other being that all supporters are racists — and perhaps in all of American history.

 Got that?
 One of the biggest lies in all of American history.
+(Wow, even bigger than “I did not have sex with that woman”?)
 Oh, and don’t forget that the W.H.O. is the most unfairly treated person in the history of the world.
 And windmills cause cancer.
 Prager also adds that:

 Meanwhile, half a day later, there was another mass shooting at a popular nightspot in Dayton, Ohio, resulting in nine deaths, including the shooter’s sister.
 Not much political hay against the president is being made of that one because, according to early reports, the shooter was a leftist, antifa-supporting Democrat who said he’d be happy to vote for Elizabeth Warren.

 It would be difficult to imagine a statement that better illustrates the effects of snorting Kool-Aid inside the bubble of white male privilege.
 First of all, it isn’t exactly true that there’s no reason to “make political hay against the president” on the basis of Dayton.
 The killer there also had easy access to the guns that Republicans have been doing their best to saturate the country with along with their hateful rhetoric.
 But more important, Prager seems totally clueless that there are major differences between the two incidents.
 The shooter in Ohio left no manifesto, and had no known motive, much less a politically motivated one.
 And neither Elizabeth Warren nor any other Democrat has constantly stoked toxic, dishonest hysteria about an “invasion” of brown-skinned foreigners or anyone else.